 An enhanced APGO website discusses the registration process in great detail and has menu areas dedicated to various possible applicants, including the internationally trained.
-The application and various forms will be regularly reviewed by the Executive Director and the Assistant to the Registrar.
-The web content will be regularly reviewed by the Executive Director, Council, the Assistant to the Registrar, and the Communications Coordinator.
+The application and various forms will be regularly reviewed by the Executive Director, the Registrar, and the Deputy Registrar.
+The web content will be regularly reviewed by the Executive Director, Registrar, Council, the Deputy Registrar, and the Communications Coordinator.

-A Career Map was also developed and is available through Global Experience Ontario (GEO), Ontario Immigration website, and the Ontario Ministry of Citizenship and Immigration website.
-The APGO Career Map was completely updated in 2010 and the revised Career Map supplied to Global Experience Ontario for review and distribution.
-The Career Map will also be added to the APGO website once finalized with GEO.
+A Career Map was also developed and is available through Global Experience Ontario (GEO), Ontario Immigration website, the Ontario Ministry of Citizenship and Immigration website, and the APGO website.
+The APGO Career Map was completely updated and finalized in 2011 and the revised Career Map supplied to Global Experience Ontario for review and distribution.